What can cause an intermittent or unstable wireless connection?

 Indoors, a wireless access point's range can be limited to a few dozen meters, depending on room configuration, the presence of the main walls and their number, as well as other obstacles.

-Various obstacles (walls, ceilings, furniture, metal doors, etc.) located between Wi-Fi devices can partially or significantly reflect/absorb radio signals, resulting in partial or total loss of signal.
+Various obstacles (walls, ceilings, furniture, metal doors, etc.) located between Wi-Fi devices can partially or significantly reflect/absorb radio signals, resulting in partial or total signal loss.

 Indoors, mirrors and tinted windows may also cause radio signal interference.
 Even the human body weakens the signal by about 3 dB.